 It seems as though the inhabitants of Northcliff love sports as is evidenced by the many bars with big screen TVs around this neck of the woods.
 But if you’re up for some real live action and your school days are done, there is the well known Northcliff Bowls Club on Mollie Road and the Tennis Club on the fringe of Montreux and Linden – to work off those steaks and pizzas.
 If you prefer the outdoors, the smooth, hard quartzite rocks of the Hill offer a number of short but interesting climbing options.

 Fancy a few frosties and a game of darts accompanied by fat conversations about whatever topic is in the news that day, you will have a few options to pick from.
 During the day there are loads of cafes and shopping spots to check out (especially at the Mountain View strip mall) but at night the chaps tend to come out for a pint or three at places such as the Irish Club.
 (Yeah, it’s technically in Linden but it’s like three blocks away from Northcliff Corner, okay?).

-Cresta boasts one of the city’s largest shopping centres right on a MetroBus and Rea Vaya route.
-Other than that, the taxis stop every few metres on Beyers Naude – which is why the traffic is so sticky during most parts of the day.
+If you find yourself over the limit after all that partying then why not make a mini-staycation out of it and stay the night.
+Morrells Boutique Estate offers French-style manor house for luxury and a country style farmhouse for something a little more earthy.
+As for transport, Cresta boasts one of the city’s largest shopping centres right on a MetroBus and Rea Vaya route.
+Other than that, the taxis stop every few meters on Beyers Naude – which is why the traffic is so sticky during most parts of the day.
 For a reliable taxi stop, head for the space across the road from the Micky D’s.